coq-community/dedekind-reals/README.md

 A formalization of the Dedekind real numbers in Coq.

 The formalization started as a student project at the University of Ljubljana.
-At this point the formalization is unfinished (search for `todo` in the Coq files).
+At this point the formalization of the field of reals is finished.

+There are still several unfinished theorems concering the lattice-theoretic structure of the reals (search for `todo` in the Coq files).
 We would be delighted by contributions that would bring the formalization closer to completeion.

 #### Compilation instruction